rrothwell/flow_insight_rancher/README.md

 1. Ansible playbooks:
   1. to install the Rancher management web application on a server.
   1. to install the Rancher Agent on a group of servers.
+1. Installation scripts.
+  1. Bash scripts that can be run across the cluster using Ansible.
 1. Modified Rancher templates to deploy:
   1. An ElasticSearch cluster
 1. Modified Dockerfiles to build images that Rancher uses to deploy: